nicolasluarte/uni/PHD/UI/general_question.md

 - we track movement, can relate deviation from optimal path for each of succesful consumptions
 - then we can (a) measure levels of orexin/dyn, we can repeat the test given injections of both in PVN

+# Title

+- 'Role of orexin and opioid dynorphin peptides in food intake and obesity'
+- 'Real-time centroid calculation for behavioral experiments'

+# Laboratory and tutor

+- Claudio Perez Leighton

+# General question

+- What's the difference in the effect of dynorphin and orexin in hedonic intake, between preferred and non-preferred food?
+- This can be in a 'elasticity' measurement scenario
+- or Free behavior scenario

+# Theory (brief)

+- orexin role
+- dyn role
+- site specific
+- hedonic
+- homeostatic

+# Hypothesis

+- aim 3

+# General objectives

+- explicar el desarrollo de la maquinita

+# Methods

+- como medir el spa
+- coordinación con el licometro
+- mostrar estudio